1968 Inangahua earthquake: Damage

 All roads in and out of Inangahua were blocked by landslides.
 The electricity and phone networks were out, and many water pipes in Inangahua were damaged beyond repair.

 Other West Coast towns were heavily shaken; more than two-thirds of the chimneys in Greymouth, Westport, and Reefton were damaged.

 Casualties

-At Whitecliffs, a limestone bluff collapsed onto a farmhouse owned by Mr Fred J. Jackson and pushed it downhill, killing Mrs Jackson instantly and fatally injuring her visiting mother, Mrs F.E.
-Blackmore of Christchurch.
+At Whitecliffs, a limestone bluff collapsed onto a farmhouse owned by Mr Frederick John Jackson and pushed it downhill, killing Mrs Rona Mildred Jackson instantly and fatally injuring her visiting mother, Mrs Fanny Elizabeth Blackmore of Christchurch.
 Shortly after the earthquake, one man died near Greymouth when his car hit a subsided section of road on the run-up to a bridge.
 An additional three men were killed on 29 May when a Bell 47G-2A helicopter, piloted by Gordon Hutchings, carrying two Post Office linesmen, Robert Pedder and Edwin Steer, from Murchison to Lyell, hit power lines and crashed shortly after take-off.